 Transcript For Do I Need To Continue Website SEO, GMB SEO, and GMB Reviews Month After Month? – 105

 Caleb Baumgartner: Hello, everyone, and welcome to Local SEO Tactics, where we bring you tips and tricks to get found online.
 I am producer Caleb Baumgartner.
-In today’s episode, Bob, Jesse, and Sue tackle a listener question about digital marketing and the usefulness of monthly SEO for your website, including Google My Business and more.
+In today’s episode, Bob, Jesse, and Sue tackle a listener question about digital marketing and the usefulness of monthly SEO for your website, including Google Business Profile and more.
 If you’ve had your website redone, is it worthwhile to continue to pay for SEO services?
 The crew discuss the advantages of monthly SEO and what to consider to make an informed decision on your SEO services.
 Have a question of your own?
 Submit questions at localseotactics.com/questions.
 Thank you for listening, and enjoy the show.

 Jesse Dolan: Welcome back to Local SEO Tactics, where we bring you tips and tricks to get found online.
 I’m your host, Jesse Dolan, here with Bob Brennan and Sue Ginsburg, looking to answer your questions and shed some light on the topics here.
 I say that somewhat of a punchline, Sue, because you do have a little bit of a light coming over the top there.
 Bob was just doing some Seinfeld references there with the angel halo Elaine reference.
 So I think it’s a little bit fitting there.

 Sue Ginsburg: Okay.
 And today I am coming to you from a field of fresh sunflowers because we’ll be talking about a listener and client question who is in the scenting and odor control business, Giant Enterprise, a great business in Atlanta, Georgia.
 And they make everything smell like fresh air, and good, and feels like you’re outside in a field of sunflowers.

 Jesse Dolan: That’s their new slogan.
 I can see it right now.